Trae Young: 2021–22 season: First All-NBA selection

-2022–23 season
+2022–23 season: New backcourt mate

 As Young entered his fifth NBA season, the Atlanta Hawks decided to pull off a trade receiving Dejounte Murray of the San Antonio Spurs in the process.
 The trade improved the Hawks' defense and reduced Young's offensive burden.
 His season began on October 19, 2022, against the Houston Rockets.
 In his first game, he put up 23 points and 13 assists.
 They went on to win that game 117–107 where his newly acquired teammate played his defensive role well racking up 5 steals.
 Five games later in the season, Young put up 42 points in a 115–123 loss against the Milwaukee Bucks.
 On November 25, Young scored a season-high 44 points in a 128–122 loss against the Houston Rockets.